-The Combined Authority has approved a number of material service equity investments as part of the University of Peterborough, Transport, and Business and Skills agendas summarised below however, in consideration of the relative risk of equity investments over grants and loan funding, there are two overarching principals which the Combined Authority follows with all it's equity investments to ensure that it does not expose itself to undue financial risk:
+The CPCA\Combined Authority has approved a number of material service equity investments as part of both\the CAM programmeUniversity of Peterborough, Transport, and the\Business and Skills agenda, agendas summarised below however, in consideration of the relative risk of equity investments over grants and loan funding, there are two overarching principals which the Combined Authority follows with all but one of theseit's equity investments hadto ensure that it does not expose itself to undue financial risk:

-1) The Combined Authority will only invest in limited companies - this limits the liability that the Combined Authority faces to the equity invested in the company, ensuring that the wider Combined Authority finances are insulated from movement in the values of the companies.

-2) The Combined Authority will assume no future financial returns on any equity investments within its Medium-Term Financial Plan (MTFP).
+- The Combined Authority will only invest in limited companies this limits the liability that the Combined Authority faces to the equity invested in the company, ensuring that the wider Combined Authority finances are insulated from movement in the values of the companies. - 2) The Combined Authority will assume no future financial returns on any equity investments within its Medium-Term Financial Plan (MTFP).
 This is, financially, the worst-case scenario with equity investments; by not assuming any future returns the Combined Authority is exposed to only up-side risk and the future financial stability of the organisation is not reliant on the performance of the investments i.e. there is no risk that the Combined Authority will be unable to proceed with it's plans due to poorer than anticipated financial performance of the companies.

-All existing material equity investments have been made following a recommendation of the Business Board as all involve an element of Local Growth Fund investment.
-As such, all equity investments will have followed the robust due diligence and scoring process which all potential investments must complete prior to being considered by the Business Board - this involves an independent external evaluation of the applicant's business case, financial statements, credit searches, management capability and experience, project key risks, and strategic fit.
-This results in a report on these areas, a score, and recommendations on what controls and risk mitigations should be put in place if the investment is entered into.
+All existing material equity investments have been made by the end of March 2021, with only the Getting Buildingfollowing a recommendation of the Business Board as all involve an element of Local Growth Fund investment.
+As such all equity investments will have followed the robust due diligence and scoring process which all potential investments must complete prior to being considered by the Business Board - this involves an independent external evaluation of the applicant's business case, financial statements, credit searches, management capability and experience, project key risks, and strategic fit.
+This results in a report on these areas, a score, and recommendations on what controls and risk mitigations should be put in place if the investment is entered into-the second phase of the University of Peterborough outstanding.